What is Systems Change?

 The project is actively modelling a variety of ways of involving experts by experience and incorporating their knowledge, assets and skills into all project activities.

-All of our systems change projects are co-produced with members of the Service User Engagement Team, comprised of staff and volunteers with lived experience of multiple and complex needs.
-Co-production is integral to the planning and delivery of projects, and we believe that this is an approach that other systems and services should aspire to.
+All our systems change projects are co-produced with members of the Service User Engagement Team, comprised of staff and volunteers with lived experience of multiple and complex needs.
+Co-production is integral to the planning and delivery of projects, and we believe that this is a way of working that other systems and services should aspire to.

 The key goal of trauma-informed practice is to raise awareness among staff and services about the wide impact of trauma, to prevent re-traumatisation of clients in service settings that are meant to provide support, and to develop policies and practices that assist healing from trauma.